PTE Vocabulary List with Meaning to Get High Score in PTE 2025

 • Sovereignty – supreme power or authority over a territory

-• Policy – a course or principle of action adopted or proposed by an organization or individual
+• Policy – a course or principle of action adopted or proposed by an organisation or individual

 9. Science